joefarebrother/inf-chess-tc/3d-finite-manyking/main.md

 ![Helix](./helix_mc.png) ![Helix with attacking lines](./helix_mc_atklines.png)
 Top shows the helix, bottom also shows relevant attacking lines constraining the black king.

+tesseract pointed out that there are a few spots at the corners where black can move the king off of the intended helix.
+However, if they do that, they're no longer defended by a bishop, so white can move their yellow rooks to chase it down and either checkmate it or force it back onto the helix.

+It may be simpler to add a few more rooks though to ensure this can't happen in the first place.
+The original blog had 4 rooks per helix arm.

 ## Bishop column
 Here is a 2D cross-section of the bishop column.

 ![Bishop column](./bishop-tower.png)

 The rooks in the red columns, as well as black's rook, are actually virtual rooks.